 On the cracked border of Derbyshire and Nottinghamshire stands the village of Eastwood.

 The women of the village, wives and mothers, struggle to hold their families and their own souls together in the shadow of the great Brinsley pit.

-Anne-Marie Duff returns to the National to play Lizzie Holroyd.
+Anne-Marie Duff returned to the National to play Lizzie Holroyd.

 The Dorfman is a flexible theatre on three levels.
-Husbands & Sons will be staged in the round, with the audience seated on all four sides of the stage.
+Husbands & Sons was staged in the round, with the audience seated on all four sides of the stage.

 Photography (Anne-Marie Duff) by Dean Chalkley